ALFA-project-erc/kanon/docs/histropy/index.rst

 **********************
-histropy Documentation
+kanon Documentation
 **********************

-This is the documentation for histropy.
+This is the documentation for kanon.

 Reference/API
 =============